AmitBokoDev/9gag-post-filter/README.md

+# THIS PROJECT IS DEAD
+I have given up on 9gag, it gets worse and worse every day, it's just not worth my time to keep working on this project.
+This extension will stay up on the stores and keep working until it breaks.
+And when it breaks I will not fix it.

 # 9gag-post-filter

 It seems like the devs keep breaking their own app, letting bots and spammers run around unchecked, and refuse to give the community what it wants.
 I want to try to fix that.